wiredrive/wiredrive-player/readme.txt

 * Gallery thumbnails can now be either constrained to fit within the thumbnail bounding box (Scale) or the bounding box can be used as a cropping mask for the thumbnail (Crop)
 * Gallery players can now specify a linebreak, that is how many thumbnails will be rendered before the next thumbnail is forced to the line below
 * Bugfix: Flash volume slider now works (Open Video Player has been replaced with Adobe Strobe)

+= 2.2.6 =
+* Bugfix: Preventing HTML5 player from resizing incorrectly after switching to the next video

 = 2.2.5 =
 * Bugfix: Preventing slideshow instances from disappearing/reappearing and affecting other player instances in the same document